data-forge/data-forge-js/README.md

 	fs.writeFileSync('some-other-csv-file.csv', dataFrame.toCSV());

+See the [examples section](#examples) for examples of loading various data sources and formats.

 ## Enumerating rows

-The rows can be extracted from a data frame or column in multiple ways.
+Rows can be extracted from a data frame in several ways.

-First we can lazily iterate a data frame using an enumerator.
+First we can lazily iterate using an iterator.
 This is the lowest-level method of accessing the rows of a data frame.
-It is enumerators that allow data frames and columns to be lazily evaluated (same as with LINQ in C#).
+Using iterators allows data frames and columns to be lazily evaluated (same as with LINQ in C#).

-	var enumerator = dataFrame.getEnumerator();
+	var iterator = dataFrame.getIterator();
-	while (enumerator.moveNext()) {
+	while (iterator.moveNext()) {
-		var row = enumerator.getCurrent();
+		var row = iterator.getCurrent();
 		// do something with the row.
 	}

 There are higher-level ways to extract the rows.
 Under the hood these use enumerators.
-They force lazy evaluation to complete (like the *toArray* function in LINQ).
+These force lazy evaluation to complete (like the *toArray* function in LINQ).

-	var arrayOfArrays = dataFrame.getRows();
+	var arrayOfArrays = dataFrame.toRows();

 and

 	var arrayOfObjects = dataFrame.toObjects();

+Create a new data frame from a subset of rows:

+	var startIndex = ... // Starting row index to include in subset. var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.getRowsSubset(startIndex, endIndex);

 ## Enumerating columns

-You can get the names of columns:
+Get the names of the columns:

 	var arrayOfColumnNames = dataFrame.getColumnNames();

-You can get all columns:
+Get an array of all columns:

 	var arrayOfColumns = dataFrame.getColumns();

-You can use an enumerator to lazily iterate an individual column:
+Use an iterator to lazily iterate an individual column:

-	var enumerator = someColumn.getEnumerator();
+	var iterator = someColumn.getIterator();
-	while (enumerator.moveNext()) {
+	while (iterator.moveNext()) {
-		var row = enumerator.getCurrent();
+		var row = iterator.getCurrent();
 		// do something with the row.
 	}

-You can pull out an array of values for an individual column.
+Slice out an array of values for an individual column.
 Note that this could be an expensive operation.
-To slice a column out of the entire data frame lazy evaluation is forced to complete.
+Lazy evaluation of the entire data frame will be forced to complete.

+	var arrayOfValues = someColumn.toValues();

+Create a new data frame from a sub-set of columns:

+	var columnSubset = df.getColumnsSubset(["Some-Column", "Some-Other-Column"]);

+## Enumerating the index

+The index can also be lazily iterated:

+	var iterator = dataFrame.getIndex().getIterator();
+	while (iterator.moveNext()) {
+		var row = iterator.getCurrent();
+		// do something with the row.
+	}

+Its values can also be sliced retrieved as a single array;

-	var arrayOfValues = someColumn.getValues();
+	var arrayOfValues = dataFrame.getIndex().toValues();

 ## Direct column access

-todo:
-get column (name or index)
+Individual columns can be extracted by name:

+	var column = dataFrame.getColumn("some-column");

+Or by zero-based index:

+	var column = dataFrame.getColumn(5);

 ## Adding a column

 New columns can be added to a data frame.
-Again note that this doesn't change the original data frame, but generates a new data frame that contains the additional column.
+This doesn't change the original data frame, it generates a new data frame that contains the additional column.

 	var newDf = df.setColumn("Some-New-Column", newColumnObject);

 ## Replacing a column

-We can replace an existing column using the same function:
+`setColumn` can also replace an existing column:

 	var newDf = df.setColumn("Some-Existing-Column", newColumnObject);